Lobster Cove Head Lighthouse

 Start your experience at Lobster Cove Head with an introduction from one of our knowledgeable guides.
 Discover the story of this historic lighthouse, the families who tended the light, and how people made a home on this headland.

-The Lighthouse by Night - Special Evening Program: Lobster Cove Head (1.5h) Reservations required ($14.70) Finished for the season.
+The Lighthouse by Night - Special Evening Program: Lobster Cove Head (1.5h) Reservations required ($14.70)

 A place has many stories … in Bonne Bay those stories come to life at Lobster Cove Head Lighthouse.
 Perched on the edge of this rugged coast, often battered by wind and waves, you just know this century old lighthouse has stories to share.
 Step into our parlour and join us for an intimate and interactive evening of storytelling and music as we celebrate Canada's 150th anniversary.
 Sit and relax in the very rooms the lightkeeper did as he kept a constant vigil over the waters of Bonne Bay.
 Information and reservation (709) 453-2127